 “Change is continuous in everything.
 From our human view, change may be fast or slow, visible or invisible, consciously known or unknown.
 We experience change internally within our thoughts, physical body, and emotions.”~Betty Luceigh PhD | Psychology Today

-When life completely overwhelms, we shut our eyes and pretend none of it exists.
+When life completely overwhelms, we shut our eyes and pretend none of it exists through denial.
 The obvious facts surrounding the cheating husband, the failing business, and the drug addicted child are justified and ignored.
 Instead of dealing with harsh realities, we break up reality into small bites and externalize our failures to elements outside of ourselves.
 The body knows these traumatic events are present, creating anxiety, but we push conscious recognition away, and allow the disasters to loom in the shadows, and destroy without protective interventions.

 We’re not expected to constantly dwell on the scary, unpredictable, and uncontrollable events constantly surrounding our lives.
 When we devote too much energy to aspects of living beyond our control, we feel helpless and depressed.
 Distraction serves to momentarily relieve mind, granting necessary escape, and rejuvenating of essential energies to continue to move forward.

 Not all distractions are equal in value.
 Some distractions are healthy and others destructive.
 Too much time distraction interferes with constructive action, impeding growth and damaging futures.
 A beer with friends may calm the soul; but beers too many nights may lead to uncontrollable alcoholism.
 Video games may divert attention from work; but also drain time from important relationships.
 Mature adaptations often rely on healthy distractions—a yoga class, nature walks, rejuvenating exercise.